CryptKeeperZK/crypt-keeper-extension/README.md

 Proof generation in the Semaphore library can be enabled in two ways:

 1. **Providing Merkle Witness Directly:** You can generate a proof by directly providing the necessary Merkle witness.
 This allows you to use pre-computed witness data.
-2. **Using a Secure Service Address:** by providing a secure service address from which the merkle witness should be obtained
+2. **Using a Secure Service Address:** by providing a secure service address from which the Merkle witness should be obtained

 # Development
 To set up the development environment, follow these steps: